The Cambridge Boat Race Watch.

 This watch made in 1889/90, was his best example yet, but is exceptionally rare being marked as 99 Blackburn Street, Radcliffe, and not the usual Bury or Liverpool.

-The watch was owned by Robert Frederick Hinson, of the Cambridge Town Amateur Rowing Club, the Amateur Eights.
 Early records show the existence of the ‘Cambridge Boat Racing Club’ in 1844, the largest contingent of which went on to become the ‘Cambridge Town Rowing Club’ in 1863.
-The Town club was formed by John Harvey in the working men’s club that used to be located on Market Hill;
+The Town club was formed by John Harvey in the working men’s club that used to be located on Market Hill.

 The Rowing Club was disbanded for World War One, and then reformed, this then formed the core of what became City of Cambridge Rowing Club in 1932.
 The club’s colours are Dark Blue, Claret and Old Gold.

-The watch was believed to be purchased from TA Mathers of 32 Mill Road Cambridge, and retains the original winding key from the store.
+The watch was believed to be purchased from TA Mathers of 32 Mill Road Cambridge, and it retains the original winding key from the store.

 The Rowing Races: